babyfisher/MultiCamera_Pedestrian_Recognition/README.txt

-Code for NeuroComputing 2017, "Pedestrian Recognition in Multi-Camera Networks Based on Deep Transfer Learning and Feature Visualization"
+Code for paper "Pedestrian Recognition in Multi-Camera Networks Based on Deep Transfer Learning and Feature Visualization"

 1.
 Download features and auxiliary data of WARD datset from